HIV-1-RNA (PCR) and HIV-2-RNA (PCR)

 This test is also used by people undergoing treatment for HIV, to show that the virus is no longer detectable.
 Our doctors warn you that if the virus is no longer detectable and you are undergoing treatment with medication, do not just stop it.
 It may be that the virus is no longer detectable, but that after stopping the treatment it still pops up, the virus can become resistant to the medication, with all its consequences.
 So don't do anything without consulting your therapist.

 This test mostly negative in patients taking cART (combination antiretroviral therapy).

-The sensitivity and specificity of current tests are high (more than 99.8%), which means the chances of a false positive or false negative result are low.
-If the result is positive, the ServiceLabs laboratory will reconfirm the result by another method, the Western Blot laboratory test or other appropriate test at no additional charge.
+The sensitivity and specificity of current tests are high (more than 99.8%), which means the chance of a false positive or false negative result is small.
+If the result is positive, the ServiceLabs laboratory will reconfirm the result by another method, Western Blot laboratory test or other appropriate test at no additional cost.
 You will get a positive result only if this confirmation test is also positive.
 In that case we advise you to seek help from your family doctor, GGD, or another (independent doctor).

 In case of physical complaints and positive test results, we advise you to immediately contact your family doctor, the GGD, or another (independent) doctor.